 Safety managers should start by identifying at-risk drivers.

 According to Hanie, 80 percent of safety risks only come from 20 percent of drivers.
-Changing the habits of this 20 percent could lead to 80 percent of the improvement.
+Changing the habits of this 20 percent could lead to 80 percent of improvement.

 The KeepTruckin Driver Scorecards feature sorts drivers by safety scores and helps you quickly identify drivers that require immediate coaching.